Alex3as7/intrinsic-value/README.md

 # intrinsic-value

-Kivy is utilised in order to provide simple and sustainable GUI components to the program

-Uses the Yahoo Finance Api and BeautifulSoup4 to analyse financial data and calculate the intrinsic value of a valid stock using an adjusted Benjamin Graham formula, which is:
+Calculates the intrinsic value of a stock or ETF using the (adjusted) Benjamin Graham formula, which is:

 V = (EPS * (8.5 + 2g) * AAA)/Y